DigiDuRe/DigiDuRe/act2/README.md

 To link individuals from the our dataset with this portal we looked at the first letter of the name, the infix, the surname and the year of birth.

-From DDRC these are the first letter from name followed by infix, surname and year_birth.
+From CLERUS these are the first letter from name followed by infix, surname and year_birth.
 From BP these are the first letter of voornaam, intrapositie, geslachtsnaam, event_birth_when.
 For event_birth_when the first 4 digital number has been isolated assuming that is the year of birth.

-For field where these corresponded we have created a list containing the Bioport_id and DDRC_id.
-In total this resulted in 1199 matches between the biography portal and the DDRC created in [activity 1](../act1).
+For field where these corresponded we have created a list containing the Bioport_id and clerus_id.
+In total this resulted in 1199 matches between the biography portal and the CLERUS created in [activity 1](../act1).

 The script that executed this analysis can be found [here](../act1/biography_portal_data.ipynb) in the form of a Jupyter Notebook.